Physical constraints on effective non-Hermitian systems: Linear-response and Electrical Conductivity

-\emph{Linear-response and Electrical Conductivity.}-- Here we generalize the standard Kubo formula for noninteracting systems to NH systems described by PHQM.
+Here we generalize the standard Kubo formula for noninteracting systems to NH systems described by PHQM.
 For a system that satisfies the fluctuation-dissipation theorem (FDT), we may utilize the Matsubara formalism and evaluate the linear response for frequency-independent operators $A$, $B$: $\chi_{AB}(q) = \sum_{\omega_n, \bm{k}} \operatorname{tr}[G(k) A G(k+q) B],$ where $q\equiv(i\Omega_m,\bm{q})$ for the bosonic Matsubara frequencies $\Omega_m = 2\pi m T;\; m\in \mathds{Z}$.
 For a system described by PHQM, where the source of the non-Hermiticity follows from the Hermitian renormalization $h_0\rightarrow h$ (rather than from the dissipative renormalization by $\Sigma^{\prime \prime}_{R}$), we can evaluate the response using the Green's functions of PHQM~\eqref{MatsubaraObserv}.
-See the Supplemental Material~\cite{SupMat}.
+See Appendix~\ref{PHQMConductivity1}.

 We compute optical conductivity~\cite{Abrikosov1963, Antezza2025} using standard finite-temperature field-theoretic approaches, considering non-Hermiticity treated as a dissipative interaction and as a nondissipative interaction consistent with unitary dynamics.
 For the former case, the NH terms in the NHH can be identified with the self-energy.
 In the latter case, we recover unitary dynamics by using PHQM.
 In each instance, we consider the same quasiparticle Hamiltonian, albeit subject to a different physical approach.
 In all cases, we take the system to be in thermal equilibrium, where the FDT holds.
 Using PHQM, we consider two definitions for the current operator: (i) $J$, derived from the NHH $H$, and (ii) $\widetilde{j}$ derived from the isospectral Hermitian Hamiltonian $h$.
-The significance of considering the first definition for the current is that it is representative of NHHs treated with unitary dynamics (which is consistent with the approach many studies have adopted for NH systems~\cite{Meden2022, Bitan1, Murshed2025, Bitan3, Juricic2025, Liu_2025}), and the significance of the second definition is that the NHH may be directly connected with the isospectral Hermitian system.
+The significance of considering the first definition for the current is that it is representative of NHHs treated with unitary dynamics (which is consistent with the approach many studies have adopted for NH systems~\cite{Meden2022, Bitan1, Murshed2025, Bitan3, Juricic2025, Liu2025}), and the significance of the second definition is that the NHH may be directly connected with the isospectral Hermitian system.